SamoXcZ/PcDetails-Demo-/README.md

 Intuitive interface: Easy-to-navigate design for seamless exploration.
 Real-time updates: Stay informed with the latest data on your PC's status.
 Empower yourself with knowledge about your PC and network infrastructure.
 Download [App Name] now and take control of your digital environment like never before!

+NOTE: THE APP IS NOT FULLY REALASED YET!